donders-research-data-management/rdm-ontology-di/doc/help/faq/deposit-data.rst

     This definition of research data does not only include empirical data, but also simulated data, computer scripts for analysis and simulations, stimuli presented in experiments and the computer scripts for presenting them, etc. A good way to determine what is the research data on which a study is based, is asking oneself what information has contributed to the results on which you report in your publication.
 And a good way to delineate the empirical from the other research data, is by asking oneself whether one has used some device for obtaining these data: empirical data are always collected using a device (a button box, a keyboard, an MRI scanner, an EEG or MEG system, a video camera, a touch screen, a microscope, ...).

     Not all studies and publications depend on research data, as defined above.
 This holds for theoretical, perspective and opinion papers, as well as for reviews.
-The Donders Repository is only relevant for those studies and publications that do depend on research data.
+The Radboud Data Repository is only relevant for those studies and publications that do depend on research data.